didier13150/gitlabcli/README.md

 # GLCli

-The `glcli` program allows Gitlab variable management, i.e., it synchronizes JSON files and Gitlab data.
+The `glcli` program allows Gitlab variable and environment management, i.e., it synchronizes JSON files and Gitlab data.
 It can do this the other way around with the `-export` option.

 It uses the flat file format for the project ID (`.gitlab.id` file) and the JSON format for environments (`.gitlab.env.json` file) and variables (`.gitlab.var.json` file).